 - Pre-award Costs: Except for pre-award costs with prior DOE approval, only cost share contributions made during the period of performance of the grant, if awarded, can be considered.
-Any costs incurred prior to award selection cannot be considered as cost share or for reimbursement by DOE. - Registration Requirements: In order to apply under this FOA, you must register in the following systems and certify that these registrations are complete prior to submitting an application (see Registration Requirements under Section VI.B.1. and Registration Certifications under Section IV.C.15.). - Register in EERE Exchange and obtained a obtained a control number while registering that will be used as an identifier and required on all application documents, - Obtained a DUNS number, - Register in SAMS and continue to maintain an active SAM registration with current information at all times during which it has an active federal award or an application or plan under consideration by a federal awarding agency, - Register in FedConnect.net in order to receive award documentation, and - Registered in Grants.gov in order to receive automatic updates when Amendments to this FOA are posted. - Eligibility Statements and Evidence: All Applicants are required to submit eligibility statements that document and provide evidence of Applicant and land status eligibility to support DOE's eligibility determination. - Statements of Commitment and Cost Sharing: An executed Tribal Council Resolution from each participating Indian Tribe, a declaration (or resolution) from each Alaska Native Regional Corporation, Alaska Native Village Corporation, Intertribal Organization, and Tribal Energy Development Organization, and a letter of commitment from all other project participants are required as a part of the application, unless an Indian Tribe provides a commitment in a format other than a Tribal Council Resolution and evidence of the statutory or other legal authority authorizing that form of commitment in lieu of a Tribal Council Resolution accompanies that commitment.
+Any costs incurred prior to award selection cannot be considered as cost share or for reimbursement by DOE. - Registration Requirements: In order to apply under this FOA, you must register in the following systems prior to submitting an application certify that these registrations are complete as part of their application (see Registration Requirements under Section VI.B.1. and Registration Certifications under Section IV.C.15.). - Register in EERE Exchange and obtained a obtained a control number while registering that will be used as an identifier and required on all application documents, - Obtain a DUNS number, - Register in SAM and continue to maintain an active SAM registration with current information at all times during which it has an active federal award or an application or plan under consideration by a federal awarding agency, - Register in FedConnect.net in order to receive award documentation, and - Register in Grants.gov in order to receive automatic updates when Amendments to this FOA are posted. - Eligibility Statements and Evidence: All Applicants are required to submit eligibility statements as part of their application submittal that document and provide evidence of Applicant and land status eligibility to support DOE's eligibility determination. - Statements of Commitment and Cost Sharing: An executed Tribal Council Resolution from each participating Indian Tribe, a declaration (or resolution) from each Alaska Native Regional Corporation, Alaska Native Village Corporation, Intertribal Organization, and Tribal Energy Development Organization, and a letter of commitment from all other project participants are required as a part of the application, unless an Indian Tribe provides a commitment in a format other than a Tribal Council Resolution and evidence of the statutory or other legal authority authorizing that form of commitment in lieu of a Tribal Council Resolution accompanies that commitment.
 Such evidence must establish that the commitment submitted carries the same level of Tribal leadership commitment as a Tribal Council Resolution.